Nobody comes for free in NFL free agency that begins Monday

 Even at a time when the salary cap has plummeted by $16 million due to lost revenues during the COVID-19-impacted 2020 season, lots of money will be going to the most-prized players.

-That likely will include Tampa Bay pass rusher Shaq Barrett; Green Bay All-Pro center Corey Linsley and standout running back Aaron Jones; Detroit wide receiver Kenny Golladay; San Francisco tackle Trent Williams; and Chargers tight end Hunter Henry.
+That likely will include Tampa Bay pass rusher Shaq Barrett; Green Bay All-Pro center Corey Linsley; Detroit wide receiver Kenny Golladay; San Francisco tackle Trent Williams; and Chargers tight end Hunter Henry.
 No superstars about to break the bank, but plenty of proven talent to help teams improve before turning attention to next month’s draft.

 Of course, free agency always is a buyer-beware situation.